lzwjava/blog-source/original/2025-01-25-deepseek-use-en.md

 So the total cost is 340,802 * 0.2 / 1000000 + 681,605 * 0.6 / 1000000 = 0.07 + 0.41 = 0.48 USD.

+The Mistral console gives a total usage cost of 0.43 USD, which approximately matches our calculation.